Indonesian Democratic Party of Struggle: 2023–present: Ganjar's nomination, worsening ties between PDI-P and Jokowi

 On 28 May 2024, PDI-P held their 5th national meeting in Ancol, North Jakarta.
 The meeting declared that the 2024 general elections is by far the worst in Indonesia's democratic history due to massive practice of money politics, lack of ethics, abuse of power from the government and alleged violation of neutrality from election officials.
 PDI-P invites constitutional law experts, civil society, press, academics, intellectuals and all pro-democracy elements to carry out an objective evaluation of the implementation of the 2024 elections and demand all sides of the political spectrum to maintaining and realizing the ideals of the Reformasi, especially the institutionalization of democracy with popular sovereignty; eradicating corruption, collusion and nepotism (KKN); strengthening the press and civil society; supremacy of law; institutionalization of political parties; fair election organizers, and placing the TNI and POLRI to be more professional; and have an equal position in accordance with the spirit and history of its formation; its duties, functions and authorities are in accordance with the 1945 Constitution of the Republic of Indonesia.
 The meeting also recommended that Megawati Sukarnoputri to once again held chairpersonship from 2025 to 2030.

-As the result of their conduct of not supporting the choice of the party in the 2024 presidential and local elections, PDI-P will formally fire 27 members from the party which may include former President Joko Widodo and sitting Vice President Gibran Rakabuming Raka on 17 December 2024.
+As the result of their conduct of not supporting the choice of the party in the 2024 presidential and local elections, PDI-P has formally fired 27 members from the party which include former President Joko Widodo and sitting Vice President Gibran Rakabuming Raka on 17 December 2024.
 Party secretary general Hasto Kristiyanto said the move is to solidify the party and to remind PDI-P's commitment to Indonesia's democracy.
 On 17 December, PDI-P formally fired Jokowi from his membership and accusing him for electoral interference, abuse of power and calling him the "source of moral decay".
 They also fired several members, including Gibran Rakabuming Raka, Bobby Nasution, Effendi Simbolon, and John Wempi Wetipo for picking a different side during the presidential and local elections.

+During the Prabowo administration, PDI-P positioned itself as an opposition as they rejected Prabowo's offer to send ministers inside the Red and White Cabinet and emphasized ideological renewal through training their members.
+However, their stances are rather ambiguous as they are also supportive towards some government policy.